Digital Document Archiving with PDF/A

-Reaching out to the visually impaired
+Reaching out to people with disabilities

 Easily convert HTML and CSS into standards compliant PDFs that are accessible, searchable and usable for indexing.